How to declare the Health & Societies (HSOC) major

 1. Please read the requirements for the HSOC major carefully.
 We encourage you to explore the website thoroughly before contacting faculty.
 The College's Major Advising Program (MAP) is also a great resource.

-2. Make sure you are enrolled in or have taken the prerequisite course: HSOC 0480 (Health & Society) or HSOC 0490 (Comparative Medicine)
+2. Make sure you have already taken, or it is after the drop deadline of the semester in which you are currently taking, the prerequisite course: either HSOC 0480 (Health & Society) or HSOC 0490 (Comparative Medicine).

 4. Submit the major declaration form on Path@Penn under "Declare/Update field of study."